XHME-FM

 XHME-FM is a radio station on 89.5 FM in Puerto Vallarta, Jalisco.
-The station is owned by Grupo ACIR and carries its Match pop format.
+The station is owned by Grupo ACIR and carries its Match hot adult contemporary format.

 History

 XHME received its concession on March 1, 1978.
 It was owned by Manuel Ayala Estrada.
 By the 1990s, it was owned by ACIR.

 Match

-On December 26, 2019, Disney and ACIR announced they were mutually ending their relationship, which had covered twelve Mexican cities.
+On December 25, 2019, Disney and ACIR announced they were mutually ending their relationship, which had covered twelve Mexican cities.
 Ten of the twelve Radio Disney stations, including XHME, were transitioned to ACIR's replacement pop format, Match.